top of page

 About the time I started learning to play 5-string banjo at fourteen, I met a kid named Scott at school in Midland who reminded me of a friend from grade school in Sayre named Ricky.
 They weren't at all alike in appearance (except that they both had straight, blond hair), but they both had a great sense of humor and exuberance for life that made them a pleasure to be with.
 Ricky befriended me in third grade, Scott in ninth grade and they both introduced me to family and friends who revealed musical paths in life I never would have taken without having known them.

-The same year I met Scott, Ricky reintroduced me to his older and younger brothers–Jimmy and Gary–who both played guitar, and his little sister Sherry, their parents Betty and Winston, grandmother Beulah and their dogs Teeny, Tramp, Lady and Bobby.
+The same year I met Scott, Ricky reintroduced me to his older and younger brothers–Jimmy and Gary–who both played guitar, and his little sister Sherri, their parents Betty and Winston, grandmother Beulah and their dogs Teeny, Tramp, Lady and Bobby.
 More about them and their strong influence (and limitless tolerance of me) later.

 Scott introduced me to a bunch of his friends who were all in a local children's theater group and they talked me into going with them one day after school to the theater for auditions.
 I knew nothing about theater and didn't know what to expect or what I was getting into.
 Scott and his friends were so crazy and energetic.
 We had seen their theater group down at a park near our new house doing something weird as we drove into town for the first time ever that summer.
 Dad had groaned aloud upon spotting them and pointed, saying "Look at the hippies playing in the park.
 They're probably all doped up!".
 We giggled together as a family.
 Dad has mellowed a lot since then, thanks in part to them.
 So I was a little apprehensive about the auditions.
 I just hoped it wasn't going to be like school because I hated school.